Pochieng1994/To-Do-App-React/README.md

 ## Technologies Used

-JSX, CSS, Bulma CSS, Javacript, React-JS, and the Axios Library.
+JSX, CSS, Bulma CSS, Javacript, React-JS, Google OAuth Login and the Axios Library.

 ## How to get the Application Started